darius/cant/guide.md

 *capabilities*.
 Code in a module does *not* have capabilities by default.

-(It's planned that modules will be provided something like Javascript's 'console.log', which in strict terms is a power, but should 'not matter' insofar as you don't delegate these debug capabilities, because no ordinary code, including the modules themselves, will have read access to the logs.)
+(Modules will get something like Javascript's 'console.log', which in strict terms is a power, but should 'not matter' insofar as you don't delegate these debug capabilities, because no ordinary code, including the modules themselves, will have read access to the logs.
+For now, this is just a sink named `btw`, identical to `out` but provided in library settings.)

 'Text sinks' implement the sink protocol but just produce a text out of the runes (characters) they are given.
 The constructor `text-sink<-`